pymc-devs/pymc-examples/examples/case_studies/nyc_bym.myst.md

 nx.draw_networkx(G, node_color=colors, vmin=0, vmax=2, node_size=500, cmap="plasma")
 ```

 The adjacency matrix encodes which nodes are connected to which other nodes.
 If node i and j are connected, there will be a 1 at row i, column j.
 Otherwise, there will be a zero.
 For example, node 1 and 3 are connected.
 There is a 1 in the matrix at row 3, column 1.
 However node 3 is not connected to node 2, so there is a 0 at row 3 column 2.
 We have to, of course, remember python indexing.
 The first row is 0 and the last is 3.
-Adjacency matrices are also symmetrical - Canada is adjacent to the United States, the United States is adjacent to Canada.
+Adjacency matrices are also symmetrical - if Canada is adjacent to the United States, the United States is adjacent to Canada.

 The density function for ICAR takes in an adjacency matrix `W`` and a variance $\sigma$.
 We usually assume $\sigma = 1$ and deal with variance in other ways so I'll ignore that first fraction for now.